aleshaleksey/fansys23/base-rules.md

 - There is a simplified table provided if the full rule is deemed burdensome.
 - **Simplified Table (Camping and navigation combined):**
   - Roads, Plains, Woodlands, Ruin, Hill: 5
-  - Deep Forest, Subterrean, Fells, Swamp, Mountain: 15
+  - Deep Forest, Subterranean, Fells, Swamp, Mountain: 15
   - Inclement Weather: +5 threshold modifier.
   - Homeland: +5 bonus to roll.